 Heidi Werther, MS, CPCC, ACC. is an executive and leadership coach who thrives on challenging and supporting individuals and teams to perform at their maximum potential.
 She also believes in the power of coaching and strives to drive a coaching culture within every organization she touches.
 Heidi’s career spans over 25 years working for Fortune 500s, small entrepreneurial firms, and non-profit organizations, where she has served in leadership roles, worked on product development, marketing, business administration, and business development.
 As the Director of Business and Client Development at Circles, a Sodexo Company, Heidi was instrumental in the development of a patient and family concierge model, which was implemented in hospitals and health care systems in an effort to increase the patient experience and provide peace of mind to patients and their families.
 This work provided Heidi with tremendous insight into the challenges faced by patients and their families while involved with hospital services.
-Having navigated the terrain to assist her mother after a cancer diagnosis, Heidi knows how important it is to have resources available not only for the patient, but for caregivers as well.
+Having navigated the terrain to assist her mother after a cancer diagnosis, Heidi knows how important it is to have resources available not only for the patient but for caregivers as well.
 Her continued passion for the field of cancer care led her to joining the BCS Board.
-Heidi earned a Bachelor of Science in Marketing and Management from Babson College, a Master of Science, Mediation and Applied Conflict Studies from Champlain College, and a CPCC, Certified Professional Co-active Coach, from the Coaches Training Institute.
+Heidi earned a Bachelor of Science in Marketing and Management from Babson College, a Master of Science, Mediation and Applied Conflict Studies from Champlain College, and is a certified professional coach through the International Coaching Federation.

 Medical Advisory Board

 Director of Anticoagulation Clinic, Vernon Cancer Center, Newton Wellesley Hospital